Slayer with special guests, Lamb of God, Anthrax, Behemoth, and Testament.

 The final band of the night is the one-act everyone came to see one final time in Winnipeg, Manitoba, Canada.
 As a band for three years shy of four decades, as well being part of the thrash metal, "Big Four" alongside Metallica, Megadeth, and Anthrax, and touring the globe countless times over the years, the band has come to terms to retire with one colossal final world tour.

 "Slaaaaaayer!" rang throughout Bell MTS Place as "Delusions of Savior" was played over tape.
 As soon as the curtain dropped, Slayer went right into the songs, "Repentless," "Blood Red," and "Disciple."
 Performing a hefty nineteen-song farewell set spanning their entire career, the fans were in for quite the treat.
 Slayer sure wanted to go out with a bang, assembling a powerful lineup of bands for their final world tour and a hell of a setlist to tie it all together.
-The band performed all the fan favourites including, "Hate Worldwide," "War Ensemble," "Black Magic," "Seasons in the Abyss," and ending the set strong with songs, "South of Heaven," "Raining Blood," "Chemical Warfare," and the appropriately titled, "Angel of Death."
+The band performed all the fan favourites including, "Hate Worldwide," "War Ensemble," "Black Magic," and "Seasons in the Abyss," and ended the set strong with songs, "South of Heaven," "Raining Blood," "Chemical Warfare," and the appropriately titled, "Angel of Death."